 As you approach end-of-life decisions, there are several steps that should be taken to make sure you receive the right type and level of care.
 To assist you in these decisions, most states now permit either an advance directive or a living will.
 Some seriously-ill persons also have a doctor sign a Physician Order for Life-Sustaining Treatment (POLST).
 These documents are designed to assist your family and doctors in making the decisions according to your preferences.

 There are three important background areas that you should learn about before entering into senior medical care.
 These are the medical oath and principles of your care providers, the rules created by Congress to ensure your medical information is protected and the decisions by your state on the specific document that you use to convey your wishes.

 Doctors will frequently follow a set of principles that were originally called the Hippocratic Oath.
 The first oath was written by Hippocrates, a Greek doctor who is considered the father of modern medicine.

 A modern version of the Hippocratic Oath typically states, "To practice and prescribe to the best of my ability for the good of my patients."
 Following this principle, your doctor will attempt to restore you to good health.

 Because of modern improvements in medicine, it is possible to prolong your life through the use of ventilators, intravenous feeding and other devices.
-While you certainly want your doctors and nurses to provide very good care, you also will need to offer some guidance on how extensively your family and doctors should use modern technology to prolong your life.
+While you certainly want your doctors and nurses to provide very good care, you may also need to offer some guidance on how extensively your family and doctors should use modern technology to prolong your life.

-A second major area to understand is called HIPAA.
+A second major area for you to understand is called HIPAA.
 The Health Insurance Portability and Accountability Act (HIPAA) was passed by Congress in 1996.
 It is designed to provide protection for you and to keep your health information private.

 The Advance Directive